MicrosoftEdge/WebAppsDocs/en-US/win10/CreateHWA.md

 	<br>

 5. **Define the Boundaries of your Web App**
-	* In the Content URIs define the URLs that make up your web app
+	* In the Content URIs tab define the URLs that make up your web app
 	* Here you are able to control which URLs gain access to native platform functionality
 	* Go ahead and add 1. http://codepen.io/seksenov/pen/wBbVyb/?editors=101 and 2. http://*.codepen.io/
-	* Seat WinRT Access to All
+	* Set WinRT Access to All for both URLs

 	<br>
 	**Copy and paste the Content URIs**